apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 as a black-box design space generator, our system could repetitively invoke such an opaque function without doing any extra analysis.
 The function could be written in C++ or Python, or any language that implements packed function FFI.
-If sampling instructions are present in the function, then each invocation results in a different IRModule after being scheduled.
-Effectively, it is equivalent to random search without trace, allowing the flexibility for users to define arbitrary functions that trace may not well support (e.g. control flow divergence based on the value of intermediate random variables), but it forbids future opportunity of any trace-based analysis.
+If sampling instructions are present in the function, then each invocation results in a different IRModule after being scheduled because the random decisions are possibly changed across different runs.
+Effectively, it is equivalent to random exploration without trace, allowing the flexibility for users to define arbitrary functions that trace may not well support (e.g. control flow divergence based on the value of intermediate random variables), but it forbids future opportunity of any trace-based analysis.

-**Random search by replaying traces.** From a design space generator, our system obtains the traces as the search space, and then those traces are replayed repetitively with a builtin interpreter.
-If sampling instructions are present on the traces, each replay explores in a random point in the design space of schedules.
+**Random search by replaying traces.** Traces are obtained from a design space generator, and replayed with a builtin interpreter in our system.
+If sampling instructions are present on the traces, then their random decisions are mutated during each replay, i.e. jumps to a new point in the design space.
+Therefore, repetitive replay of those traces are equivalent to exploration of the design space.
+Our system could potentially benefit from trace-based analysis, including rejecting obviously invalid schedules (e.g. using too much CUDA resources), doing dead-code elimination to simplify a trace, extracting trace-based features used in the cost model, etc.

 **Cost-model-guided evolutionary search**.
 A more efficient exploration strategy.
 We define two sets of rules: